textmate/latex.tmbundle/Support/help.markdown

 There is a way to arrange it so that the individual chapters can be compiled by themselves, and still work fine when included via the `\include` command.
 If that is something that might interest you, then [this thread from the mailing list](http://thread.gmane.org/gmane.editors.textmate.general/10474/focus=10481) might interest you.

+TODO: Mention that `TM_LATEX_MATER` can be relative to the project directory (or directory of current file) -- this way one can set it in the global preferences if one always use the same name of the master file.

 # Previewing a LaTeX File

 The `Typeset & View` command has a second component, the `View` one.
 After a successful build, TextMate proceeds to show you the PDF file created.
 There are a number of possibilities at this point which will be explained in the following sections.